The Society of Visually Impaired Lawyers

 7. Your own forward planning and organisational skills are important to ensure that reasonable adjustments are made for you in advance and during your course.
 For example, obtaining reading lists in advance and making arrangements for converting into an accessible format, discussing reasonable adjustments etc.

-8. During the course, contact the disability welfare officer or your tutor as soon as possible if you realize that the arrangements put in place are not working or the arrangements need to be changed.
+8. During the course, contact the disability welfare officer or your tutor as soon as possible if you realise that the arrangements put in place are not working or the arrangements need to be changed.

 The biggest challenge faced by visually impaired students is typically accessing the written materials that they need to read in an accessible format in time to be of use and within financial constraints available.
 Some pointers are set out below and on the Useful Resources page.